yukcw/aws-lambda-layer-cli/README.md

    - [Git for Windows](https://gitforwindows.org/) (includes Git Bash)
    - [AWS CLI](https://aws.amazon.com/cli/) (for publish command)

-2. Download the scripts from the [releases page](https://github.com/yukcw/aws-lambda-layer-cli/releases)
+2. Download the scripts from the [repository](https://github.com/yukcw/aws-lambda-layer-cli)

 3. Extract to a directory and add to PATH